KC-7/python-quiz/README.md

 ### How to Play: 🎲 🎮

-- The quiz application is terminal based.
+- The quiz is a command-line application displayed inside a virtual terminal.
 - The user must input the required information (such as username, answer and yes or no) into the terminal when requested.
 - The quiz will validate user inputs as to avoid issues.
 - The user will be asked to enter their username at the start of the quiz, this will be validated to ensure that the input is the correct length and is alphabetical.
 If the input is invalid, an error message will be shown and the user will be asked to enter their username again.